Skip to content

 More than half the people stopped by police in traffic, when questioned about “marijuana in the car?” after the police officer claims “odor” will either lie or admit having marijuana in the car.
 And they often then tell police where it is!

 Instead, remain silent – meaning you do not produce words.
 And tightening your lips may help your resolve.
 But if you do say something, change the subject.
-And avoid talking about whether there is marijuana in the car or not.
-So again, do not consent to a search.
+Avoid talking about whether there is marijuana in the car or not.
+And again, do not consent to a search.

 So, the fourth way to avoid a marijuana arrest in a car is: avoid talking to police.